China wants its currency, the yuan, to replace the U.S. dollar as the world's global currency. That would give it more

-Former New York City Mayor Michael Bloomberg is Chair of the Working Group on U.S. RMB Trading and Clearing group.
+Former New York City Mayor Michael Bloomberg is Chair of the Working Group on U.S. RMB Trading and Clearing.
 It is creating a renminbi trading center in the United States.
-The group includes former U.S. Treasury Secretaries Hank Paulson and Tim Geithner.
+The group includes former U.S. Treasury Secretaries Hank Paulson and Timothy Geithner.
 Such a center would lower costs for U.S. companies trading with China.
 It would also allow U.S. financial companies to offer yuan-denominated hedges and other derivatives.

 On June 8, 2016, China granted the United States a quota of 250 billion yuan, the equivalent of $38 billion, under China's Renminbi Qualified Foreign Institutional Investor program.

 Can the Yuan Replace the Dollar?